Hansmu/udemy-aws/Readme.md

 <h2>AWS Regions</h2>
 AWS has regions all around the world.
 It's just what it says, a region somewhere in the world.
 Ex us-east-1.
+Each region has their own data.
+So data that's stored in one region doesn't automatically become accessible in another region.

 Each region has availability zones.
 Ex. us-east-1a, us-east-1b.
 Each availability zone represents a physical data center in the region.
 But they're physically separate from one another.
 Try and minimize threat from physical damage.
 Ex. disasters.
+They are still connected with each other with a high bandwidth, ultra-low latency network.

 AWS Consoles are region scoped (except IAM and S3).
 When you perform an action it will be performed in the specific region.
 Choose the closest region to you.